Sodalite at a Glance

 RecommendedSelenite Charging

-RecommendedMoon Phase Charging: Charge Sodalite in moonlight overnight, particularly during the full moon for full expression and the waxing moon for growing confidence in communication.
-Sodalite also responds well to Selenite charging plates — simply place it on a Selenite slab for 6-24 hours.
-Sound cleansing with singing bowls or bells is particularly effective for Sodalite.
+RecommendedMoon Phase Charging: Charge Sodalite in moonlight overnight.
+The full moon is a good time for full expression intentions, and the waxing moon works well for building confidence in communication.
+Sodalite also responds well to Selenite charging plates — just set it on a Selenite slab for 6 to 24 hours.
+Sound cleansing with singing bowls or bells works particularly well for this stone.

 Avoid the following: